dOrgTech/the-graph-mutations-spec/README.md

 }
 ```

-The requirements for the [JavaScript Module](./subgraph/src/mutations/package.json) are:
+The requirements for the resolver's [JavaScript module](./subgraph/src/mutations/package.json) are:
 1. Include a root module within the [package.json](./subgraph/src/mutations/package.json)
   `"main": "./path/to/index.js"`
 2. The [root module](./subgraph/src/mutations/src/index.js) exports a `resolvers` object, which defines all mutations (see example below).